mburuBeatrice/pingpong/README.md

 ### Technologies Used

-This project uses major technologies which are :HTML5/css , Bootstrap and Javascript/Jquery
+This project uses major technologies which are :
+1.HTML5/css
+2.Bootstrap
+3.Javascript/Jquery

 ### Support and contact details